-Due to the recent spread of the Coronavirus, Raketech has instituted some safeguards in connection with the annual general meeting to be held on 15 of May 2020.
+Due to the Coronavirus, Raketech has instituted some safeguards in connection with the annual general meeting to be held on 17 of May 2021.

-In Sweden, the Government has banned all gatherings with over 50 people.
+- The situation is still very serious and the pandemic is not over.
 Shareholders should carefully consider the possibility of participating via a proxy or agent.